koyeb/example-vllm/README.md

     Fill out the values as described in the previous section.

 4. In the **Instance** section, select the **GPU** category and choose **RTX-4000-SFF-ADA**.
 5. In the **Health checks** section, set the **Grace period** to 300 seconds.
-This will provide time for vLLM to download the appropriate model from Hugging face and initialize the server.
+This will provide time for vLLM to download the appropriate model from Hugging Face and initialize the server.
 6. Click **Deploy**.

 The repository will be pulled, built, and deployed on Koyeb.
 Once the deployment is complete, it will be accessible using the Koyeb subdomain for your service.